Frequently asked questions

 It’s free for businesses to sign up to our food donation platform and donate up to 100kg of food over 12 months.
-If you’re having more than 100kg collected in over 12 months, we’ll contact you and ask you to support our work by becoming a ‘Food Saver Member’ for just £17pm, or £200 per year.
+If you’re having more than 100kg collected in over 12 months, we’ll contact you and ask you to support our work by becoming a ‘Food Saver Member’ for just £17 per month, or £200 per year.
 Members enjoy unlimited amounts of food being redistributed, receive Community Manager support and a ‘Food Saver Member’ promotional pack to advertise your great work to your team and customers.

 Charities & community groups:

 There is no charge for charities and community groups to use our food donation platform.

 Can food be dropped off at the charity’s location?

 This is something that needs to be agreed between business and charity.
 In many cases there is no transport available, and the help of a volunteer or another business may be needed.
 Plan Zheroes can help find solutions.

 Food processors are encouraged to donate foods that may not meet their specifications for reasons that do not affect food safety, such as package printing errors, shape or any other reason but are still perfectly safe to eat.

 Is surplus food the same as food waste?

 Not at all!
 Surplus food occurs when too much food is produced and cannot be sold, or when a supplier or manufacturer sends too much to a business that ordered it.
 However, in many cases it is mixed up with food waste, most likely because there is no system in place to deal with it sustainably.

 Can packaged foods that do not need refrigeration be donated?